OmarGard/DataMining/README.md

 # DataMining
 Data Mining Proyect - Classifiers
-This is a python data mining proyect, that contains an ensemble learning method for classification with 3 different classifiers.
+This is a python data mining proyect, that contains an ensemble learning method for classification with 3 different classifiers.There are several codes to split the development and analysis process, but the final code is the *06 - FinalProject* file
 ## Process
 The code will be divided into __6 different development levels__
 1. Data Analysis